meganz/mpenc_doc/source/engineering.rst

 define the following interfaces for these purposes:

 Session (interface)
-  This represents a group messaging session that follows model in the previous chapter.
+  This models a group messaging session as described in :doc:`background`.
 It defines an interface for higher layers (e.g. the UI) to interact with, which consists of (a) one input method to send a message or change the session membership; (b) one output mechanism for the user to receive session events or security warnings; and (c) various query methods, such as to get its current membership, the stream of messages accepted so far, etc. [#sess]_

 GroupChannel (interface) [$]
   This represents a group transport channel.
 It defines an interface for higher